conflictpatterns/conflictpatterns/PhDA21.md

 ## Knowledge & Experience

 -   Excellent knowledge of R and/or Python (highly desirable)
--   Background in econometrics (highly desirable)
+-   Background in statistics and/or econometrics (highly desirable)
 -   Knowledge of machine learning (desirable)
 -   Familiarity with Social Sciences (desirable)
 -   Familiarity with the development of statistical packages and deployment on github (desirable)